RichiCoder1/documentation/source/api-documentation.rst

 .. code-block:: csharp

-   Cake.Common.IO.FileExtensions.MoveFile(FilePath filePath, FilePath targetFilePath)
+   MoveFile(FilePath filePath, FilePath targetFilePath)

 Moves the specified file to the specified directory.

 .. code-block:: csharp

-   Cake.Common.IO.FileExtensions.MoveFiles(String pattern, DirectoryPath targetDirectoryPath)
+   MoveFiles(String pattern, DirectoryPath targetDirectoryPath)

 Moves the files matching the specified pattern to the specified directory.

 .. code-block:: csharp

-   Cake.Common.IO.FileExtensions.MoveFiles(IEnumerable<FilePath> filePaths, DirectoryPath targetDirectoryPath)
+   MoveFiles(IEnumerable<FilePath> filePaths, DirectoryPath targetDirectoryPath)

 Moves the specified files to the specified directory.

 .. code-block:: csharp

-   Cake.Common.IO.FileExtensions.MoveFileToDirectory(FilePath filePath, DirectoryPath targetDirectoryPath)
+   MoveFileToDirectory(FilePath filePath, DirectoryPath targetDirectoryPath)

 Moves the specified file to the specified directory.